Junior Achievement’s mission is to inspire and prepare young people to succeed in a global economy

 We at JA of Washington stand for social justice.
 We are committed to educating in a way that dismantles inequality, racism, and oppression and sparking honest conversations in our communities.
 The future we envision and for which we prepare our students cannot exist unless we become catalysts for change.
 We pledge to do better.
 We must all do better.

-Junior Achievement Facts
+About Junior Achievement USA

 What is JA?
 Junior Achievement has 106 local JA Areas across the nation, and together, we are the nation’s largest organization dedicated to providing young people with the knowledge and skills they need to own their economic success, plan for their futures, and make smart academic and economic choices.
 JA’s programs—in the core content areas of work readiness, entrepreneurship, and financial literacy—ignite the spark in young people to realize the opportunities and realities of work and life in the 21st century.